heinrichschiller/Slim-Skeleton/src/Action/README.md

 }

 ```
 Now start a terminal and go to this slim project.
-Type **composer serve** and start the php native webserver.
+Type **composer start** and start the php native webserver.
 Type in your browser urlbar **localhost:8080** and see your message.

 ___